GungunRaniSahu/Data-Structure-and-Algorithms/README.md

 <h1>Data Structure and Algorithms Repository</h1
 Welcome to the DSA Repository!
 This repository is designed to help you learn and practice fundamental concepts of Data Structures and Algorithms.

-Contents

-Data Structures: Arrays, Linked Lists, Stacks, Queues, Trees, Graphs, etc.
+<b>Data Structures: </b>  Arrays, Linked Lists, Stacks, Queues, Trees, Graphs, etc.

 Algorithms: Sorting, Searching, Dynamic Programming, Graph Traversals, Greedy Algorithms, and more.